-When You’re Ready To Buy A House With Your Partner, Here’s How You’ll Know
+This Is How You’ll Know You’re Ready To Buy A House With Your Partner, So Get Excited

 Relationships consist of several milestones (and love and equal partnership, but more on that later), but none is quite as nerve-wracking as when you think you're ready to buy a house with your partner.
 Buying a house in general is a big life step, period, so buying a house with a partner can be even more exciting and terrifying all at once.
 It can feel like a major step toward a forever kind of love, so how do you make absolutely sure you're ready to take it?